It all began when my daughter successfully graduated from Space Camp.

 The physical meaning of Egypt’s “narrow place” is found in the heavily populated area surrounding the Nile.
 Although Egypt is a very large country, the vast majority of its population lives along the banks of the Nile.
 This leaves the rest of the country in relative darkness.

-Recently, I took my daughter, Jemma, to Space Camp, which is part of NASA and the U.S. Space and Rocket Center in Hunstville, Alabama.
+One time, I took my daughter, Caroline, to Space Camp, which is part of NASA and the U.S. Space and Rocket Center in Hunstville, Alabama.
 While viewing the NASA space exhibits, I was struck by this photo of Egypt and Israel at night taken from outer space.
 The lights in Egypt are all along the Nile, literally giving Egypt a narrow physical appearance.
 The rest of the country is completely dark (see photo).

 As we successfully graduated from Space Camp and thought of our astronauts who have flown to outer space and landed on the moon, I was struck by the power of the unencumbered mind.
 Space travel is only possible when people leave the gravitational pull of earth and reach for the unknown possibilities in the stars.
 Astronauts fly into the darkness, not knowing the impact their light and journey will have.
 Similarly, the Israelites set out into the dark desert with a hope of freedom and light.